yff-001/atmega328-digital-oscilloscope/README.md

 # A Digital Oscilloscope Based On ATmega328

+There will be a time in an electrical engineer's life when he decides to build his own instruments.
+Many attempts have been made to build a simple oscilloscope around an Arduino.
+My project is built upon these similar projects.

+## Hardware
 ATmega328 chip has a rather powerful analog to digital converter.
+For this project, I picked Arduino Nano as the main part of the system.
+### ADC
 It's a 10 bit resolution successive approximation ADC.
 Input voltage range is 0 - Vcc.

-For this project, I picked Arduino Nano as the main part of the system.
+### Front-end
 The front end is designed around a LM324 op-amp.
 Power is supplied by a 9V adapter.
 It powers the Arduino Nano and LM324.
+### Acquisition
+After the voltage of a signal is measured by ADC, this 8 bit integer is stored in a 1000 byte circular buffer.
+When the oscilloscope is triggered, ADC will sample another 500 bytes, thus the circular buffer will contain information before and after the trigger event.

+### Didplay
+ATmega328 simply doesn't have the processing power or memeory to acquire and display a signal.
+So information stored in the circular buffer is transmitted to a PC for display.
+I chose UART as the tranmission method since Arduino Nano already has UART-USB bridge.

+## Software

+### Arduino

 In this project, I attempt to run this ADC at its maximum speed.
 In order to achieve that, there are a few steps to go through.
 First, ADC is put in free running mode.
 In this mode, a new conversion starts immediately after the conversion completes.
 One conversion takes 13 ADC clock cycles.